Abstract | Background | Objectives | Result: Competence Matrix (Workpackage 2) | Result: Sustainable Matrix (Workpackage 3) |

 Impact | Dissemination

-What were the main results of this work package?
+Main results of this work package

 2) Evaluation and publication of the empirical study